Washington Paid Family and Medical Leave: 2026 Employer Obligations and Compliance Guide

 Employers with fewer than 50 employees generally do not have to pay the employer share of PFML premiums.
 They still must collect the employee share from paychecks or pay the employee share on behalf of employees.

-When are Washington PFML quarterly reports due?
+When are my quarterly reports due?

 PFML quarterly reports and premium payments are due April 30 for Q1, July 31 for Q2, October 31 for Q3, and January 31 for Q4.
 Employers must file even if they have no payroll or use a voluntary plan.